 Also located along the vertebral column are the intervertebral discs, which are circular wedges of cartilage that separate and cushion the bony vertebrae.
 Most neck and back pain along the vertebral column is caused by abnormalities within the cervical (neck) and lumbar (lower) spinal regions, and these abnormalities are, in turn, often related to conditions that cause disc degeneration, such as osteoarthritis and degenerative disc disease.
 Furthermore, nerve roots that exit the spinal cord up and down the vertebral column can become irritated or compressed in the presence of disc degeneration.

-Contact Laser Spine Institute for a free review of your MRI or CT scan and to learn how one of our minimally invasive, outpatient procedures may be able to help you find meaningful relief from neck or back pain in your vertebral column.
+Contact Laser Spine Institute for your MRI review to learn how one of our minimally invasive, outpatient procedures may be able to help you find meaningful relief from neck or back pain in your vertebral column.